 The rolling mills, a backward integration project that was conceived as a promise to the people and the government of Uganda since Kenya and Tanzania both had one.

 RRM is US $100 million worth of capital investment.
 Rolling is a metal forming process in which metal material is passed through a pair of rolls.
 Rolling is classified according to the temperature of the metal rolled.
 If the temperature of the metal is above its re-crystallization temperature, then the process is termed as hot rolling.
 If the temperature of the metal is below its re-crystallization temperature, the process is termed as cold rolling.

 RRM is established in different production phases:

 Phase 1, involved the installation and commissioning of a high tech wire galvanizing plant, unlike any other in Sub Saharan Africa.
 The highly advanced machinery was manufactured and imported from Canada and applies a patented high turbulence

 pickling system with economically friendly processes and the capacity to produce metric tonnes of galvanized wire per annum.

 Galvanized steel has gone through a chemical process to keep it from corroding/ rusting.
 The steel gets coated in layers of zinc because rust won’t attack this protective metal.
 For countless, domestic and industrial applications, galvanized steel is an essential building component.

 Phase 3, currently under installation and set for commissioning in 2013.
-It’s a cold rolling mill with a capacity of 120.000 metric tonnes per annum for the production of galvanized sheets (GI) and pre-painted galvanized sheets (PPGI).
+It’s a cold rolling mill with a metric tonnes capacity per annum for the production of galvanized sheets (GI) and pre-painted galvanized sheets (PPGI).